TChristoforou/DECO3500/README.md

 * Sent the prototypes to students for feedback.

 __Week 8:__

-Began reviewing responses to evaluate which ideas resonated most with the target audience.
+* Began reviewing responses to evaluate which ideas resonated most with the target audience.

-Started refining design directions based on student feedback.
+* Started refining design directions based on student feedback.
+* Created prototype: Abacus Idea